jbrowell/evalprob4cast/README.md

 # RP-RES-forecast-evaluation
 Implementations of recommended practice for renewable power forecast evaluation.

+## TO-ADD to the readme file
+- Installation instructions, including: list of dependencies (e.g. ggplot).
+Which format the supplied data has to be in.
+- Simple examples of use to get people started.

 ## Suggestions for functionality:

 Notes from IEA Task meeting on 19-May-2023